-GNU Visual Basic [satire]
+GNU Visual Basic [possible satire]

 The Text